For Release: Immediate, October 29, 2018

-Saying she is working to make a difference for the people she serves, Senator Catharine M. Young officially announced she is seeking re-election to the New York State Senate in the 57th District, which encompasses Chautauqua, Cattaraugus, Allegany and half of Livingston counties.
+Emphasizing her commitment to serving her constituents and advocating for rural communities, Senator Catharine M. Young officially announced she is seeking re-election to the New York State Senate in the 57th District, which encompasses Chautauqua, Cattaraugus, Allegany and half of Livingston counties.

-Senator Young said she has been at the forefront of combating the heroin and opioid epidemic, a crisis that is ripping apart families and communities, and destroying lives.
-“My comprehensive plan expands prevention, treatment, recovery and enforcement, and offers people the help they need and law enforcement the tools necessary to stop the heroin plague at its source,” she said.
+Senator Young said she has been at the forefront of combating the heroin and opioid epidemic, a crisis that is devastating families and communities, and destroying lives.
+“We secured the commitment of a record $250 million this year to expand prevention, treatment and recovery.
+We have provided law enforcement with the tools to combat the heroin plague at its source,” she said.

-Senator Young has prioritized access to quality healthcare, and delivered more than $95 million to her local hospitals just this year.
-“Our people need and deserve to have lifesaving technology and facilities close to their communities.
-The progress we are making will make have a profound and positive impact on countless lives,” she said.
+Senator Young noted she has worked tirelessly to preserve and strengthen access to quality healthcare, helping to steer millions to hospitals and health care facilities across the region.
+“Our residents need and deserve to have lifesaving technology and facilities close to their communities.
+The progress we are making will have a profound impact,” she said.